Vibration & Acoustics Lab

 Extensive testing equipment and instrumentation includes various modal impact hammers, ICP force sensors, signal conditioners, five electrodynamic shakers, and PCB Piezotronics and Bruel & Kjaer seismic, tri-axial, and uni-directional accelerometers.
 The laboratory is equipped with LabVIEW software including the Sound and Vibration Suite, National Instruments data acquisition devices, seven PC computer workstations, one MAC workstation, and two laptops for remote data acquisition.
 In 2010, a grant from the Brooks Family expanded the testing and data acquisition capabilities to include a state-of-the-art, 16-channel LMS SCADAS data acquisition system.

-The Vibration and Acoustics Laboratory includes a 520 cubic foot full-coverage anechoic chamber, sound level meters, and Bruel & Kjaer and PCB measurement grade microphones.
+The Vibration and Acoustics Laboratory includes a 33 cubic meter (1,150 cubic foot) full-coverage anechoic chamber, sound level meters, and Bruel & Kjaer and Larson-Davis measurement grade microphones.
 Various audio and sound analysis software and equipment, such as ProTools MBox computer audio workstations, 5000W JBL Professional sound system, and Mackie studio monitor and console, facilitate research projects in acoustics, audio, and music.
 The laboratory offers opportunities for interdisciplinary projects with engineering, art, and architecture.
 Current and past projects include environmental noise studies, troubleshooting HVAC noise problems, architectural acoustics, and musical instrument design.
 The laboratory also serves as a design studio for the Interactive Light Studio, an outreach project where students are working to create a digital projection system and animatronics that respond to sound for installation at a New York City public school for deaf and hearing children.